DeveloperBastian/BastianPlugin/README.md

 		* Ability.SkinChange.Duration.Message
 		* Gameplay.SkinChangeImmunity
 		* GameplayCue.Character.SkinChange
+*	Only develop and test the game as "Client"

 ## Lyra base fixes
 *	Open GA_Interact from ShooterExplorer and remove the "Hello on press" PrintString node